About bowel cancer

 Screening for people at a risk of bowel cancer

 The type of treatment you have will depend on the size of your cancer, its position and whether it has spread.
+You may have treatment to:

 Chemotherapy and radiotherapy

 Chemotherapy and radiotherapy aim to destroy any remaining cancer cells and prevent the cancer spreading further.
-They are sometimes used to shrink the tumour before or after surgery.
+They are sometimes used to shrink the tumour before surgery.
 They can also kill any cancer cells that might be left after surgery or help to reduce your symptoms.

 - have an inherited bowel condition, such as familial adenomatous polyposis (FAP) or hereditary non-polyposis colorectal cancer (HNPCC), also known as Lynch syndrome